 Many times, people think of hiring as sending out a general message.
 In the “rising talent” world, however, it’s best to get specific.
 Some companies are finding out what a potential client or candidate may be into and then sending them what’s known as a “Wow Box.”

 Perhaps a social media page reveals that the No. 1 Draft Pick on your talent shortlist is into Siberian huskies, the ketogenic diet, books by Malcolm Gladwell, and windsurfing.
 That suggests a pretty specific “Wow” package that just might get their attention.

 The sky is the limit in the freelance economy.
-If this sounds a little overwhelming, don’t picture yourself hiring a full staff right off the bat.
+If this sounds overwhelming, don’t picture yourself hiring a full staff right off the bat.
 Just aim to experience success with one initial freelancer.
-And once that works out, perhaps they can do the rest of the hiring for you!
+Once that works out, perhaps they can do the rest of the hiring for you!

 That’s the gig economy.